 Website Disclaimer Policy and disclosures

-A Disclaimer Policy with all the necessary Disclosures is one of the most important legal pages that is necessary for blogging legally and complying with different laws.
+A Disclaimer Policy with all the necessary Disclosures is one of the most important legal pages that are necessary for blogging legally and complying with different laws.

 The role of the Disclaimer Policy is to limit your personal liability for the use of your website and its contents.
 For example, you might do your best to publish an accurate and up to date information.
 However, you’re only human.
 You could have missed something or made a mistake somewhere.
 If someone relied on your information and was hurt or suffered damages as a result of that inaccuracy or mistake, then you could potentially be facing a lawsuit.